A Learning Path for All

 Outdoor Education Campus

 Lapeer Community Schools owns an 80-acre outdoor education site called Skinner Lake Campus which is used for science learning.
 In addition to two ponds and Skinner Lake access, the grounds also boast a forest overlook, pavilion, fire pit, and building which houses a lab.
 Students have access to snowshoes and Garmins.
 Outdoor Education Coordinator, Beth Rupprecht, assists teachers in writing curriculum and supporting teachers as they bring their students to the property.
-Every fall, first-grade students observe wildlife and build habitats on the property while fifth-grade students study the ecosystems, forest floors, wetlands, and transition zones.
+First-grade students observe wildlife and build habitats on the property while fifth-grade students study the ecosystems, forest floors, wetlands, and transition zones.
 The lab is used to examine specimens they collect.
-In the spring, third-grade students study the wetlands and the various types of trees that are abundant on the property.
+Third-grade students study the wetlands and the various types of trees that are abundant on the property.
 As the AP Environmental class works on projects throughout the year, they spend one day a month gathering data out at the campus.
 Year-end projects are presented in the pavilion.
 In addition to classes using the campus, K-9 units use it to train their dogs and the DNR is managing their forest.
 This property offers unlimited potential for unique LCS programming.